Thanmaya-21/cervical-cancer-classification-cnn/README.md

-# Cervical Cancer Classification using CNN
+# Classification and identification of cervical cancer using CNN methods

 ## Overview
 This project focuses on the classification and identification of cervical cancer using deep learning techniques applied to liquid-based cytology (LBC) Pap smear images.
 Cervical cancer is one of the leading causes of cancer-related deaths among women worldwide, and early, accurate detection plays a critical role in improving patient outcomes.